Maximal dispersion of adaptive random walks: Adaptive random walk algorithm

 \subsubsection{Pseudocode}

 For full transparency of the work done, we propose in the following a pseudocode for the ARW, obtained by implementing the algorithm presented in the previous Section \ref{sec:ARW} for the particular case of a transition matrix $\Pi$ associated with an URW and tilting parameter $s=1$.
-We address the reader to the GitHub folder (see \textbf{CODES} Section above) where we have collected all the codes used to draft the manuscript.
+We address the reader to the GitHub folder\footnote{Codes available at \url{https://github.com/gabriele-di-bona/ARW}.} where we have collected all the codes used to draft the manuscript.